syncthing/docs/users/ignoring.rst

 .. note::

-   Include patterns (that begin with ``!``) cause Syncthing to traverse and :ref:`watch <scanning>` the entire directory tree regardless of other ignore patterns.
+   Include patterns (that begin with ``!``) cause Syncthing to traverse the entire directory tree regardless of other ignore patterns.
+   If the :ref:`watcher <scanning>` is enabled, the entire directory tree will be watched as well.

-   Top-level include patterns are treated as special cases and will not force Syncthing to scan the entire directory tree.
+   Top-level include patterns are treated as special cases and will not force Syncthing to scan (or watch) the entire directory tree.
 For example: ``!/foo`` is a top-level include pattern, while ``!/foo/bar`` is not.

 Example